• Jul 2, 2025

 These researchers, Shahul explains, may simply be looking for parts for prototypes and the likelihood is that after prototyping, they would create a bill of materials for a more substantial order later.

-Key Requirements and Constraints
+Key requirements and constraints

 Essentra’s requirements for their digital experience platform centered around creating a “hassle-free” experience for their customers, and it needed to be delivered through a single global platform.